Return to Index

-- Studies reported in the journal Pediatrics show that spanking prior to the age of two was strongly associated with behavior problems when children reached school age.
+Other studies have shown that spanking prior to the age of 2 was strongly associated with behavior problems when children reached school age.
 These findings were significant only for white, non-Hispanic children.

-- Another study in the journal Pediatricsshowed a link between harsh physical punishment and risk for mood disorders, anxiety, alcohol and drug abuse, and personality disorders.
+Another study in the journal showed a link between harsh physical punishment and risk for mood disorders, anxiety, alcohol and drug abuse, and personality disorders.